lucidrains/vit-pytorch/README.md

 <img src="./images/max-vit.png" width="400px"></img>

-This paper proposes a hybrid convolutional / attention network, using MBConv from the convolution side, and then block / grid axial sparse attention.
+<a href="https://arxiv.org/abs/2204.01697">This paper</a> proposes a hybrid convolutional / attention network, using MBConv from the convolution side, and then block / grid axial sparse attention.

 They also claim this specific vision transformer is good for generative models (GANs).